MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

     ![Screenshot of the Dynamics 365 Remote Assist on HoloLens contacts screen.](media/02.00-contacts.png)

     > [!NOTE]
     > If your organization has enabled integration with Dynamics 365 Field Service, you can view and call the contact assigned to your Field Service booking.
-Select the Dynamics 365 Field Service icon (or say, "Remote Assist, Dynamics"), go to your environment and booking, and then select the **Support Contact** listed.
+Select the Dynamics 365 Field Service icon (or say, "Remote Assist, Dynamics"), go to your instance and booking, and then select the **Support Contact** listed.
     >
     > ![Screenshot of the Dynamics 365 Remote Assist on HoloLens contacts screen, showing an expanded booking panel.](media/07.01-dynamics-booking.png)